bappoff/lausanne_transport_network/README.md

 ## Data

 Initially, the dataset includes 9 text files.
-Following processing, it transforms into 9 text files refined as per the methodology outlined in the [nom du chapitre](#Filter) section, supplemented by an additional text file detailing the precise trajectories of public transport vehicles.
+Following processing, it transforms into 9 text files refined as per the methodology outlined in the [Filter](#Filter) section, supplemented by an additional text file detailing the precise trajectories of public transport vehicles.
 These files collectively form a GTFS feed that was used for importing into the PTV VISSIM simulation software.

 ### Sources